-Catering to a Millennial Workforce Leads to a Focus on Mixed Uses in urban or mixed-use locations.
-Employers in professional services, technology, and innovation sectors are shifting away from traditional suburban offices towards a "live, work, play" environment to enhance quality of life.
-This has more commonly taken shape through places where employees can walk to a cafe, movie, gym, or have a dinner with out-of-town colleagues or clients staying at a hotel nearby.
+Catering to a Millennial Workforce Leads to a Focus on Urban, Mixed Use Environments

+To attract top talent, many employers are focusing on employee satisfaction when considering locations and designs of office space.
+With a keen focus on the growing Millennial workforce - persons generally born between 1980-2000 - this is resulting in a resurgence for development in urban or mixed-use locations.
+Employers in professional services, technology, and innovation sectors are shifting away from traditional suburban offices towards urban "live, work, play" environments to enhance quality of life.
+This has more commonly taken shape through places where employees can easily walk to a cafe, a movie, or the gym; have dinner with out-of-town colleagues or clients staying at a hotel nearby; and work within a short walk or transit ride from home.
+For some businesses, this has resulted in relocations from suburban office parks to traditional and newly developing downtown environments.